 In the event that you experience the death of a family member or the loss of someone special, you may contact your academic dean for assistance.
 You can email or phone your dean, or contact your dean's office.
 If you are unable to do this yourself, you may have a friend, family member or other person contact your dean on your behalf.

 Your dean can assist you in a number of ways.
-He/she can ...
+They can ...

 - Notify your instructors that you have had a significant life event and may need time away from class.